-It’s dusk in Calcutta, the power’s gone again, but that happens several times a day here.
+It’s dusk in Kolkata, the power’s gone again, but that happens several times a day here.
 The generator is quietly humming outside and the strains of the Hindi singer waft over the stereo, while the sun sets a magnificent orange to purple to violet.
 It’s cooler inside; the fan is a primary concern when the power’s down and the breeze circulates gently.
 Everyone is quietly, working away at their craft.
 The heady scent of incense is in the air and there is the occasional sound of laughter drifting across the room.
 They don’t start early here nor do they finish too late.
 All in good time my friend.
 No one rushes India.

 Everyone is happy to be working here, happy to use their skills, not industrial machines, to create beautiful products for you because they too benefit.
 A job here is gold dust.
 Great, reliable wages, holidays, bonuses, a clean, safe, relaxed working environment, a chance to develop new skills.
 This is our manufacturer, this is how we do business.